2013 FIFA U-20 World Cup: Draw

 Turkey was assigned to position C1, and Spain was assigned to Group A. As a basic principle, teams from the same confederation could not be drawn against each other at the group stage, except in Group A where there were two teams from UEFA.

 As the CAF U-20 Championship was not completed at the time of the draw, a separate draw took place at the tournament's conclusion on 30 March in Oran, Algeria to determine the groups where the second, third and fourth-placed CAF teams would play in.
-As the OFC U-20 Championship was realize after at time of the draw, New Zealand appared in Pot 1 as OFC Champion.
+As the OFC U-20 Championship was realize after at time of the draw, New Zealand appeared in Pot 1 as OFC Champion.

 Match officials

 The 23 referee trios were announced by FIFA on 13 May 2013.

 Squads

 Teams had to name a 21-man squad (three of whom had to be goalkeepers) by the FIFA deadline.
 The squads were announced by FIFA on 14 June 2013.